allanclempe/ether-wallet-flutter/README.md

 ### Release notes

+1.3.0+6:

+- Flutter has been upgraded to version 2.0.1 (dart 2.12.0).
+- Libraries has been upgraded.
+- Fixed issue to generate and store private key when imported from seed phrase.

+1.2.0+5:

-2021 feb 27: App running and tested on iOS and android with flutter version 1.22 (dart 2.10.5).
-Flutter and libraries has been upgraded.
-Small code changes just to get rid of deprecated flutter components.
+- Flutter has been upgraded to version 1.22 (dart 2.10.5).
+- Libraries has been upgraded.
+- Small code changes just to get rid of deprecated flutter components.

 ### License